 As the sciatic nerve travels down the back of the thigh, it passes underneath the long head of the biceps femoris, one of the hamstring muscles.
 It branches out into various other nerves, including the tibial and common fibular (peroneal) nerves just before reaching the back of the knee.
-These nerves then travels down the leg, branching out into the rest of the leg and foot.
+These nerves then branch out into the rest of the leg and foot.

 True sciatica is often felt from the low back and pelvic area, down one of the legs, all the way to the toes.
 It can range from a deep throbbing ache to sharp lightning down one of the legs.
 It’s nearly impossible to get any relief from sciatica, no matter what position you get into.

-A pinched nerve can arise from a herniated (bulging) or ruptured disc.
-If it’s the latter, surgery is often needed.
+A pinched sciatic nerve can arise from a herniated (bulging) or ruptured disc.
+If it’s the latter, surgery may be needed.

-Intervetebral discs are mostly made up of a gel-like fluid encased by a fibrous outer ring.
+Intervetebral discs are mostly made up of a gel-like fluid called the nucleus pulposus that is encased by a fibrous outer ring called the annulus fibrosis.
 When one vertebra is unevenly stacked upon the vertebra below, the imbalanced positioning will place more pressure on side of the disc than the other.
 A water balloon is a good example to understand this concept.
 If you hold the water balloon in your hand and squeeze, it will bubble out one side of your hand or the other.
 This is what a misaligned vertebra does to the disc.

 Trauma and injury are obvious reasons, and don’t need much explanation.
 Car accidents, sports injuries, slips, falls, even sneezing!
 (Yes, I once had a patient who gave herself sciatica from sneezing.)